Check your Notice of Assessment of the last tax return that you have. You will see at the bottom how much you can contribute without going over.

-It is passed the date that T slips have been sent out and I haven’t received my T4 from a previous employer, why haven’t I received it yet?
+It is past the date that T slips have been sent out and I haven’t received my T4 from a previous employer, why haven’t I received it yet?

 If you have changed addresses and haven’t updated your previous employer it is likely that your T4 has been sent to the address they have on file.
 Get in contact with your previous employer to confirm the status of your T4 slip.

-The deadline for contributing to a RRSP for the 2018 income tax return is March 1, 2019.
+The deadline for contributing to an RRSP for the 2019 income tax return is March 2, 2020.

 Interest on student loans, moving expenses, child care (if you require it), employment income.
 If you are unsure keep your receipts in an organized file and take them to your tax professional.

 Contact your post-secondary institution on where to find the T2202A tax forms, however, tax forms for tuition can generally be found on your post-secondary hub website.

 The child disability benefit is a tax-free payment for any legal guardian of a child with a severe and prolonged disability.
 To qualify for this benefit you must be eligible for the Canada child benefit and your child must be eligible for the disability tax credit.
 It is calculated by the number of eligibly children, adjusted to your family net income and your marital status.

 Beginning in the 2018 tax year, a new credit was introduced for residents of Manitoba, Alberta, Ontario and Saskatchewan.
 Residents of small and rural communities are also eligible for an additional 10% supplement, if you live outside the Census Metropolitan Areas.